-New Pros and apprentices can benefit from some quick tips on how the speed vs torque differs between drills and impact drivers.
-It’s more than just a difference of how to set the mode.
+Pros and apprentices just starting out can misunderstand how the speed vs torque differs between drills and impact drivers.
+It’s more than just a difference in how to set the mode.
 Speed and torque change very differently from one mode to the next on these two tools.
 The good thing is that it’s easy to keep straight once you understand how they work to optimize drilling and driving.

 What is Reactive Torque?

 Reactive Torque occurs because the drill motor is driving the chuck and fastener in a clockwise rotation while the drill itself (since it’s anchored to that motor) wants to spin equally hard in the opposite direction.
-You feel this as a user holding onto the drill and it’s your leverage that keeps the drill from just spinning in the opposite direction.
+You really feel this when holding onto the drill.
+Your leverage and applying force to the handle keep the drill from just spinning in the opposite direction.

 Speed vs Torque and Brushless Motors